-The VIVIT Experience as featured on Dragons Den in 2018 is coming to Peterborough at an event organised by University Centre Peterborough.
+The VIVIT Experience as featured on Dragons Den in 2018 returns to Peterborough at an event organised by University Centre Peterborough.
 This unique opportunity is an intensive experience aimed at giving students and teachers a practical insight into anatomy and physiology.

-To launch the new BSc (Hons) Biological Sciences degree at University Centre Peterborough, they have teamed up The VIVIT Experience, which is the world’s first travelling live post mortem.
-This will provide an opportunity that most students or teachers will never get and some of what is offered during The VIVIT experience session not even medical professionals can get to see and do.
+University Centre Peterborough have teamed up The VIVIT Experience, which is the world’s first travelling live post mortem to provide an opportunity that most students or teachers will never get.
+Some of what is offered during The VIVIT experience session not even medical professionals can get to see and do.

 The event is suitable for A-level and BTEC students as well as teachers in sixth form or college with an interest in biomedical science, biology, human biology, pharmacology, forensics, sports science, nursing, midwifery, occupational therapy, physiotherapy, psychology and nutrition.

 Samuel Piri, who was a former teacher, founded The VIVIT Experience in 2015 and his team of anatomists and clinicians have trained at leading universities and deliver The VIVIT Experience within some of the UK's most prestigious institutions.